1991 Llanelli Borough Council election

 An election to Llanelli Borough Council was held in May 1991.
 It was preceded by the 1987 election and followed, as a result of local government reorganisation in Wales and the formation of unitary authorities, by the Carmarthenshire County Council election of 1995.
-On the same day there were elections to the other local authorities and community councils in Wales.
+On the same day there were elections to the other district local authorities and community councils in Wales.

 Overview

 The Labour Party faced further losses as various other parties won seats throughout the borough, including the Green Party, which won seats for the first time.